cgmor/Audi-Know/README.md

 # Audi-Know
-Our repository for the Audi-Know Ppatform
+Our repository for the Audi-Know Platform

+Stay posted for updates.